matters-in-media-art/mattersinmediaart.org/lending-time-based-media.md

 <li>
   <div class="collapsible-header">Produce exhibition format material</div>
   <div class="collapsible-body" markdown="1">
-* In many cases the only physical material loaned for a time-based media installation is the exhibition format material which has been made by the lender from their master.
+* In many cases the only physical material loaned for a media installation is the exhibition format material which has been made by the lender from their master.
 * Produce and check exhibition format material.
 </div>
 </li>